Biodata of Professor Sultan Suleman

 Education

-Prof. Sultan has been supervising more than 20 MSc students of various disciplines; most of whom have already completed their study.
-Currently, he has more than 5 PhD students registered for the PhD program in Pharmaceutical Sciences at Jimma University and Ghent University under his supervision.
+Prof. Sultan has been supervising more than 30 MSc students of various disciplines; most of whom have already completed their study.
+Currently, he has more than 12 PhD students registered for the PhD program in Pharmaceutical Sciences at Jimma University/Ethiopia and/or Ghent University/Belgium and/or University of Oslo/Norway under his supervision.
 Moreover, he is co-supervising 3 PhD students of other disciplines (environmental science and technology, Horticulture and Nutrition) who are registered at Jimma University.

 Prof. Sultan has served as head of School of Pharmacy for four years (October 2005 – December 2009); during which he has been acting as chair of board of management for model pharmaceutical sectors of Jimma University.
 The school has got a certificate of recognition and awarded a cap of championship from Ethiopian Pharmaceutical Association in 2007/8.
-During his school headship, Prof. Sultan has established a number of collaborations with MSH/RPM Plus/SPS and University of Washington on pharmaceutical education and practice; and managed infrastructural improvement and/or renovation of pharmacy practice settings at Jimma University hospital.
+During his school headship, Prof. Sultan has established several collaborations with MSH/RPM Plus/SPS and University of Washington on pharmaceutical education and practice; and managed infrastructural improvement and/or renovation of pharmacy practice settings at Jimma University hospital.
 This collaboration further helped School of Pharmacy of Jimma University to establish drug information services, clinical pharmacy postgraduate programs and the improvement and scaling up of Quality ART services through pre-service ART training programs at the university.
-Apart from this, Prof. Sultan has been serving in various standing committees of the university: member of the Institutional Ethical Review Board, member of Doctoral Commission of Jimma University Institute of Health, and member and secretary of Jimma University Research Council.
+Apart from this, Prof. Sultan has been serving in various standing committees of the university: member of the Institutional Ethical Review Board, member of Doctoral Commission of Jimma University Institute of Health, member and secretary of Jimma University Research Council, and member and secretary of Jimma University Staff Promotion Committee.
 He has been serving as a council member for Institute of Health Sciences Research (IHSR) during 2006-2008.
 Prof. Sultan has served as a Country-Case-Study lead, Ethiopia for a tripartite WHO-UNESCO-FIP Pharmacy Education Taskforce Action Plan 2008-2010, at international level.

 In collaboration with University of Ghent/Belgium and through the financial support of the VLIR-IUC program, Prof. Sultan managed to establish a state-of-the-art GMP/GLP/QA/QC laboratory by the nationally and internationally indexed name of ‘Jimma University Laboratory of Drug Quality (JuLaDQ)’.
-JuLaDQ is currently fully supporting the academic programs in particular for School of Pharmacy and the post-graduate programs in general for the whole Jimma University.
-The lab is also serving the nation as a research and service lab regarding quality analytics of medicines, food/nutrition and their residues.
-The lab has been establishing a quality system based on WHO pre-qualification scheme and the ISO/IEC 17025 2005 quality requirements; and working towards achieving WHO-prequalification and ISO/IEC 17025 2017 accreditation.
+JuLaDQ is currently fully supporting the all-academic programs for School of Pharmacy and the graduate programs across Jimma University.
+The lab is also serving the nation as a research and service lab regarding quality analytics of medicines, food/nutrition, and their residues.
+The lab has been establishing a quality system based on WHO pre-qualification scheme and the ISO/IEC 17025 2005 quality requirements and working towards achieving WHO-prequalification and ISO/IEC 17025 2017 accreditation.

-Prof. Sultan is currently an active member, and serving as a chairperson for South-West Ethiopia branch of Ethiopian Pharmaceutical Association.
+Prof. Sultan is currently an active member and serving as a chairperson for South-West Ethiopia branch of Ethiopian Pharmaceutical Association.
 He is also serving as a member of the national committee for Pharmaceutical Sector Transformation plan established by Ethiopian Pharmaceutical Association.
-Nationally, Prof. Sultan is a member of scientific advisory forum on Traditional Medicine for Ethiopian Public Health Institute (EPHI), Federal Ministry of Health; Technical Working Group (TWG) for National Strategy and Plan of Action for Local Pharmaceutical Manufacturing, Federal Ministry of Health and Federal Ministry of Industry; Technical Working Group (TWG) for ChemoSafe Project, Federal Ministry of Health; and African Cancer Coalition Regional Technical Working Group (WTG) for ChemoSafe Project, Ethiopia.
+Nationally, Prof. Sultan is a member of scientific advisory forum on Traditional Medicine for Ethiopian Public Health Institute (EPHI), Federal Ministry of Health; Technical Working Group (TWG) for National Strategy and Plan of Action for Local Pharmaceutical Manufacturing, Federal Ministry of Health (FMoH) and Federal Ministry of Industry; Technical Working Group (TWG) for ChemoSafe Project, Federal Ministry of Health; and African Cancer Coalition Regional Technical Working Group (WTG) for ChemoSafe Project, Ethiopia; Co-Chair for the Medicines and Medical Devices Policy and the Roadmap to the Pharmaceutical Sector Development Taskforce at the FMoH.
 Moreover, he is a member of Open Forum for Agricultural Biotechnology (OFAB)-West Node Secretariat, Ethiopian Agricultural Institute (Addis Ababa, Ethiopia) representing Jimma University.

 Research